Series: American Gladiators

 - The scoring system was on a larger scale.
 The best possible score in Joust, Breakthrough & Conquer, Human Cannonball, and Assault was 100 points.
 In future seasons, the best possible score in each of those events was 10.

 - Eye Scream: One contestant suffered a scratched cornea after being hit in the eye by a tennis ball in Assault.
 He had to be replaced by an understudy.

 - Epic Fail: The Wall had a habit of making this happen, as a few contenders were pulled down by the Gladiators who just simply had to reach over from where they were standing.
 And on at least one occasion, a contender fell before their head start had ended.

-- One game of Assault ended when the contender tore a knee ligament before he had even got to the first station.
+- One game of Assault ended when the contender tore a knee ligament before he had even reached the first station.

 - Foreign Remake: The British version (and other European versions) took the format Up to Eleven by transforming it into a big-budget, primetime spectacle that looked more like a WWF show than the more sports-like presentation of the original.
 The American audience did get exposed to the UK version during the international tournaments, and the NBC revival was based more off the European style too.

 - Handicapped Badass: Siren, who was actually deaf and needed visual signals in replacement of the bell.
 This was not hidden — during a break in the action, Siren actually asked the crowd, because she was deaf, to "applaud" for her by rapidly opening and closing their hands in full view.

 - One contestant named Willie Cooley was also deaf.

 - Licensed Pinball Table: Averted; Gottlieb had plans to retheme a The Legend of Zelda pinball for American Gladiators, but the licensing deal fell through at the last minute.
 Click here for details.

 - Market-Based Title: The British Gladiators renamed Joust.
 They called it the Duel.